pingswept/me30-website/content/logistics/exercises.md

 ## 18. H-bridge circuit analysis  (Class 12)

+(Worksheet version of this will be handed out in class.)
 You've just wired up the top left corner of an H-bridge circuit using a P-channel MOSFET.
 You connect the other motor lead to ground so that you can test this corner before wiring up the transistors at any other corners.
 If this corner is wired correctly,

 1. What should happen to the motor when the MOSFET gate is connected:

 - to 12 V?
 - to ground?

-2. Sketch the current path for each of those gate states.
+2. For each of those gate states, determine the voltage at the MOSFET's three pins, and sketch the path of any current that flows anywhere in the circuit.

 ![Top left corner of an H-bridge](/img/Hbridge-corner.png)

 Now you add a BJT as a different method for switching on the P-channel MOSFET.
 Again, you want to test this corner before moving on to other sections of the H-bridge.
 If the BJT and P-channel MOSFET in this corner are wired correctly,

-1. What should happen to the motor when the BJT base is:
+1. What should happen to the motor when the control voltage heading toward the BJT base is:

+- at ground?
 - at 3.3 V?
-- at ground?

-2. Sketch the current path for each of those base states.
-3. What is the voltage at G for each of those base states?
+2. For each of those control voltage states, determine the voltage at the MOSFET's three pins, and sketch the path of any current that flows anywhere in the circuit.

 ![add BJT to corner of an H-bridge](/img/Hbridge-corner-BJT.jpg)